 Tax filing deadline in the United States

-Tax Day was pushed back a month -- to May 17 -- because of the pandemic.
-Founder and CEO of Fola Financial Sheneya Wilson explains the changes to filing this year and when taxpayers can expect to see their tax refunds.
+Tax Day was pushed back a month — to May 17 — because of the pandemic.
+Sheneya Wilson, founder and CEO of Fola Financial, explains the changes to filing this year and when taxpayers can expect to see their tax refunds.

 View CBS News In